-a 3-week virtual workshop for self-directed learners
+a 3-week email-based workshop for self-directed learners

 LET’S FACE IT: getting things done as a self-directed learner can be hard.
 You get inspired, you start working on something, and then… you get distracted, lose focus, or give up.

 When you’re casually exploring new interests, this “dabbling” approach is the right one.
 But when you really want to make something happen—to finish a big project, complete an ambitious goal—a new approach is warranted.

 IF YOU WERE IN SCHOOL, you might have someone else to motivate you.
 Someone to hold you accountable.
 Someone who wouldn’t let you quit.
 But as a self-directed learner, you’ve got to to provide these things for yourself.
 Your world is rich with freedom and opportunities waiting to be seized.
 That’s what this workshop is all about.

 For three weeks, Unschool Adventures director Blake Boles will guide you through the process of getting stuff done as a self-directed learner.
 This will include: